-The most significant code we must apply to our project is that we must make sure that we deliver on our what we say we would do.
+The most significant code we must apply to our project is that we must make sure that we deliver on what we say we would do.
 Secondly, we must also protect our customer, and in that way we must make sure that their information is our top priority.
 In terms of our design decisions, we will not have a camera so physical privacy cannot be breached, especially when understanding that this mirror is placed in the bathroom and is also connected to the internet.
-The voice input software (Amazon Alexa or Google Assistant) will have the functionality of being diasbled based on the user's needs.
 The functionality is built into the existing software.

 The standards that influenced the design of the Smart Mirror were HDMI, Cascade Style Sheets, http, html, javascript, and Bluetooth.
 The interface that will be used to display the contents of the Raspberry Pi will be HDMI.
 HDMI is a standard for connecting devices with high definition.
 The team would like the Smart Mirror to display the contents of its applications (such as the calendar and memos) in the sharpest manner.
-The standard of

-HDMI was the solution to that request.
+The standard of HDMI was the solution to that request.
 Cascade Style Sheets (CSS), javascript, and HTML are markup language standards for applications.
 The standards will be incorporated in the production of the application used to connect a smart phone to the Smart Mirror.
 The UI of the application will be developed using the mentioned standards.
 The last standard is Bluetooth.
 Bluetooth is a networking standard that will allow smartphones to connect to the Smart Mirror.
 The team wanted a simple way to connect devices to the Smart Mirror besides using Wifi.
 The standard of Bluetooth influenced that design decision.